OHF Player Movement: Frequently Asked Questions

 General Questions

-What is the Player Movement?
+What is Player Movement?

 Player Movement refers to the regulations within the Hockey Canada, OHF and Members that set out the ability of players to transfer between Minor Hockey Associations or teams.
 This ensures players can find the right level of competition and development opportunities while maintaining fair play, transparency and Minor Hockey Association viability.

-Where can I find all the revised OHF Player Regulations, Regulations and By-Laws
+Where can I find all the revised OHF Player Regulations, Regulations and By-Laws?

 Visit the Rules and Regulations web page